THE GLOBAL SITUATION, THE SUSTAINABLE ALTERNATIVE SOCIETY,

 Even more important is the fact that the market system inevitably brings about inappropriate development, i.e., development of the wrong industries.
 It will lead to the development of the most profitable industries, as distinct from those that are most necessary or appropriate.
 As a result there has been much development of plantations and factories in poor countries that will produce things for local rich people or for export to rich countries.
 But there is little or no development of the industries that are most needed by the poorest 80% of their people.
 As a result the productive capacity, the land and labour, have been drawn into producing for the benefit of others, especially rich world corporations and consumers.
 This is most disturbing in those many countries where most of the best land is devoted to export crops.

 Consider the situation of the people in Bangladesh who produce shirts for export, being paid 15c an hour.
 Obviously it would be far better for them if they could be putting all their work time into small local farms and firms that used local land, labour and skills to produce for themselves the basic things they need.
 But in capitalist development this is deliberately prevented.
-The local ruling classes and rich world governments will only support development that is led by whatever will maximise the profits for some investor.
+The local ruling classes and rich world governments will only support development that is led by whatever will maximise the profits for investors.
 The conditions of the “Structural Adjustment Packages” imposed by the World Bank on indebted countries prohibit any other kind of development.
-Indeed they provide more loans on condition that poor countries open their economies more to market forces and corporate investment, and make them reduce spending to assist those in most need, such as on subsidies to poor
+Indeed they provide more loans to impossibly indebted countries on condition that they open their economies more to market forces and corporate investment, and reduce spending to assist those in most need, such as on subsidies to poor farmers.
+Often the land the poor owned is transferred to export producers; unless national income can be increased debt can’t be paid off.

 The poorest people live in countries where corporations can’t make any profit so there is almost no “development” in them, yet those countries could be solving their basic problems via appropriate or Simpler Way development, quickly and without much capital or dependence on the global economy.
 (The detailed account.)